Dolly Mixture (band)

 Dolly Mixture were an English rock band, formed in 1978 by the bassist and vocalist Debsey Wykes, guitarist and vocalist Rachel Bor, and drummer Hester Smith.
-They had a taste of top 40 success performing backing vocals for the Captain Sensible hit "Wot", a top 10 hit with Sensible on "Glad It's All Over", and a UK No. 1 hit backing Sensible on his 1982 cover of "Happy Talk".
+They had a taste of success with a UK No. 1 hit backing Captain Sensible on his 1982 cover of "Happy Talk", a top 10 hit with Sensible on "Glad It's All Over" in 1984, and a top 40 hit performing backing vocals for the Captain Sensible song "Wot" in 1982.
 Rachel Bor also featured on the Animus/Loose Records single "Wot NO Meat?" also by Captain Sensible in 1985.
 Bor and Wykes performed together on 24 April 2013 at the Islington Assembly Hall in London.

 Career

 Early years

 The group was formed in Cambridge, England, by Bor, Smith and Wykes, three school friends who shared a fondness for the Shangri-Las and the Undertones.
 Dolly Mixture supported the Undertones on one of their first UK tours.
 The band also played venues with the Fall and the Transmitters in 1979.
 They were once supported by U2.
 In Autumn 1981, they toured as the featured support band for Bad Manners on their Gosh It's tour.

 Relocating to London to gig, national BBC Radio 1 DJ John Peel gave them exposure on his radio show and in his weekly column in the UK pop paper, Sounds.
 Signed to Chrysalis Records, the group released a cover of the Shirelles hit, "Baby It's You" (1980), produced by Eric Faulkner of the Bay City Rollers.
 However, the cover version was disowned by the group, which protested the label's attempt to sell them as a teen girl group.
 Their next single, "Been Teen" (1981), was the first single released on Paul Weller's Respond label.
 It was followed by "Everything and More" (1982), also released on Respond.
 Both singles were produced by Captain Sensible and Paul Gray of the Damned.
 They became friends with Sensible and recorded backing vocals on his singles and albums.
 Sensible had a hit with "Happy Talk" in 1982 featuring Dolly Mixture, (credited as "Dolly Mixtures"), and they also appeared in the song's video and on Top of the Pops.